VU-DETAIL/MoleHD/README.md

 Make sure you clone this repository and open command prompt with this project as parent directory.

 ## Steps for training/retraining
-1. We provide you with the MoleHD training script, [MoleHD.py](./MoleHD.py)
-2. To train the model, run the following script.
+To train the model, run the following script.
 Note that all of these parameters has default value.
 Therefore, if you simply run the script without any parameter, it will give you a version of our result.
 ```
 python MoleHD.py \
     --dataset_file ./data/clintox.csv \